Deep Span Representations for Named Entity Recognition: Experiments

 \subsection{Effect on Nested Structures}

 Even in nested NER datasets, the nested entities are less than the flat ones (See Table~\ref{tab:descriptive-statstics}).
-To deliberately investigate the performance on nested entities, we look into two subsets of spans that are directly related to nested structures: (1) \emph{Nested}: the spans that are nested inside a ground-truth entity which covers other ground-truth entities; (2) \emph{Covering}: the spans that cover a ground-truth entity which is nested inside other ground-truth entities. \footnote{The logic is that, for any entity \texttt{A} nested inside entity \texttt{B}, a model is regarded to well handle nested structures when: (1) for all spans strictly inside \texttt{B}, the model can distinguish the negative spans from \texttt{A}; and (2) for all spans strictly covering \texttt{A}, it can distinguish the negative spans from \texttt{B}.}
+To deliberately investigate the performance on nested entities, we look into two subsets of spans that are directly related to nested structures: (1) \emph{Nested}: the spans that are nested inside a ground-truth entity which covers other ground-truth entities; (2) \emph{Covering}: the spans that cover a ground-truth entity which is nested inside other ground-truth entities.

+For example, in sentence ``Mr. John Smith graduated from New York University last year'', a location entity ``New York'' is nested in an organization entity ``New York University''.
+A model is regarded to well handle nested structures if it can: (1) distinguish ``New York'' from other negative spans inside the outer entity ``New York University'', i.e., those in the \emph{Nested} subset; and (2) distinguish ``New York University'' from other negative spans covering the inner entity ``New York'', i.e., those in the \emph{Covering} subset.

 Figure~\ref{fig:f1-by-nested} depicts the $F_1$ scores grouped by different nested structures.
 Consistent to a common expectation, nested structures create significant difficulties for entity recognition.
 Compared to the flat ones, a shallow span-based model encounters a substantial performance degradation on the nested structures, especially on the spans in both the \emph{Nested} and \emph{Covering} subsets.
-On the other hand, our deep span representations perform much well.
+On the other hand, our deep span representations perform much better.
 For ACE 2004, \ours\ presents 2\% higher absolute $F_1$ score than the shallow model on flat spans, but achieves about 40\% higher score on spans in both the \emph{Nested} and \emph{Covering} subsets.
 The experiments on GENIA report similar results, although the difference in performance gain becomes less substantial.

 As previously emphasized, shallowly aggregated span representations are technically coupled if the spans overlap.
 This explains why such models perform poorly on nested structures.
 Our model addresses this issue by deep and multi-layered construction of span representations.
 Implied by the experimental results, deep span representations are less coupled and more easily separable for overlapping spans.